 Al-Biruni (Al-Beruni) is known for his works on multiple fields.
-Apart from mathematics, he knew about planets and stars, languages, geography, cultures and history.
+Apart from mathematics, he knew about planets and stars, languages, geography, cultures, and history.
 Besides, he was a keen traveler, therefore, he visited India and worked on its languages, religion, and people.
 His time is known as the Golden Age of Islam.
 A famous Muslim scientist Avicenna (Ibn Sina) also lived in his time.
 Al-Biruni died at Gazni, in Afghanistan.

 Biography – Life Span

-Al-Biruni was born on 5th September 973 at Khwarazm in Uzbekistan, and his full name was “Abu Rayhan Muhammad Ibn Ahmed Al-Biruni“.
+Al-Biruni was born on 5th September 973 CE at Khwarazm in Uzbekistan, and his full name was “Abu Rayhan Muhammad Ibn Ahmed Al-Biruni“.
 The information on Al-Biruni’s early life is rare.
-Since he spent the first twenty-five years of life in studies like logic, Islamic laws, philosophy, mathematics, and astronomy – the study of stars and planets.
+Since he spent the first twenty-five years of his life in studies like logic, Islamic laws, philosophy, mathematics, and astronomy – the study of stars and planets.
 Because of his intelligence, rulers of his time would keep him in their company.

 At the age of forty-four in 1017 AD, Al-Biruni joined the court of Mahmud Ghaznavi, where he was appointed as an advisor on the study of planetary bodies.
 After serving for thirteen years, Mahmud Ghaznavi sent him to India in 1030 AD.
 Al-Biruni became aware of every walk of Indian life.
 He wrote a book on Indian history and culture known as “The History of India”.

-Al-Biruni discovered the mathematical methods to find the distance between the Sun and Earth or Moon and the Earth with the help of old astrolabes.
+Al-Biruni discovered the mathematical methods to find the distance between the Sun, Earth, and Moon with the help of old astrolabes.
 This way he laid the foundation of knowing planetary distances.
-He founded the way to measure the distance of the Earth to be 6,339.9 km which is 99.5% accurate.
+Furthermore, he very precisely measured the radius of the Earth to be 6,339.9 km which is 99.5% accurate.

 - He earned fame due to his research on India and wrote notes on its culture and people.
 Besides, he learned Sanskrit to understand their scriptures.
-Due to his such contribution, he was given the title of ‘the Founder of Indology’.
+Due to his contribution, he was given the title of ‘the Founder of Indology’.